zumiez/bimbly/README.md

 # How to Install
 -------------

-Most of the methods in the library are generated at run-time, but they are based off of the underlying API documentation.
-To use the library in its current form, you can install the gem with:
+Bimbly generates 164 methods when instantiated, all of which are based off of data parsed from the API documentation.
+These methods can be seen with the `.menu` method as described below.
+The methods that are generated are used to prep the library for ReST calls to a nimble device.
+To use the library, you can install the gem with:

 ```
 gem install bimbly